Heath Miller: Sophomore season

-Miller opened the 2003 season with 5 receptions, 54 receiving yards, and 1 touchdown against Duke.
-He followed the performance with 3 catches for 51 yards against Western Michigan and 3 catches for 17 yards against South Carolina.
-In a comeback win against Wake Forest, he led the team in catches for the fourth consecutive game with 7 receptions, 94 receiving yards, and 1 touchdown.
+Miller opened the 2003 season with five receptions, 54 receiving yards, and one touchdown against Duke.
+He followed the performance with three catches for 51 yards against Western Michigan and three catches for 17 yards against South Carolina.
+In a comeback win against Wake Forest, he led the team in catches for the fourth consecutive game with 7 receptions, 94 receiving yards, and one touchdown.
 He caught a 15-yard pass in the closing minute to set up the game-winning field goal.
-After a 4-catch, 44-yard performance against North Carolina, he posted 8 receptions, 52 yards, and 1 touchdown in an overtime loss to Clemson.
-Following the loss, Miller went to see the film Finding Nemo at The Jefferson Theater.
-Heath loved the film, describing the title character as "a real American Hero."
-Miller had 9 receptions, for 77-yards, and a touchdown against the #7-ranked Florida State.
-Against Georgia Tech, he caught 6 passes for 110 yards and a touchdown.
+After a four-catch, 44-yard performance against North Carolina, he posted eight receptions, 52 yards, and one touchdown in an overtime loss to Clemson.
+Miller had nine receptions, for 77-yards, and a touchdown against the #7-ranked Florida State.
+Against Georgia Tech, he caught six passes for 110 yards and a touchdown.
 He won the ACC Offensive Lineman of the Week Award for this performance.
 A week later, he had a career game against in-state rivals Virginia Tech with 13 catches for 145 yards, earning a second consecutive ACC Offensive Lineman of the Week Award.
 He scored the first touchdown in 2003 Continental Tire Bowl against the Pittsburgh, a 52-yard pass from Matt Schaub.
 He finished the 2002 season with an ACC record of 70 receptions and 835 receiving yards.
 He was voted second-team All-American by College Football News and first-team All-ACC.